swynes/carbonfly/hw08/README.md

 Find the code for the server [here](https://github.com/swynes/STAT545-hw-wynes-chris/blob/master/hw08/bcl_test/server.R).

+Data for the app can be found [here](https://www.opendatabc.ca/dataset/bc-liquor-store-product-price-list-current-prices).

 The base of the app allows users to select Country, Price Range and Type of beverage and see a histogram of alcohol content and a table of all beverage matching the specifications.